Konstantin-Boev/core/docs/core/04_core-concepts/03_glue42-client/03_react/react.md

 describe("Mock Glue42", () => {
     it("Should mock the Glue42 library.", () => {
         const wrapper = mount(
+        // Pass your factory function to the `GlueProvider` component.
         <GlueProvider glueFactory={glueFactory}>
             <App />
         </GlueProvider>